What Do You Need to Get a Police Clearance Certificate?

 However, there are situations where you don’t have to pay the federal fee.
 These cases include applying for a government or police job, volunteering, Canadian citizenship, and privacy act requests.

 In most criminal checks, the required information is the applicant’s name and personal details, so fingerprints are usually not required.
 This search is the most common criminal record check variant.

 But in a case where an applicant has a similar name to another person, fingerprints are required to differentiate them in what is known as certified criminal record checks.

 The accredited companies or the police services have to work with the RCMP’s Canadian Criminal Real Time Identification Services (CCRTIS) to get a check done.

 The CCRTIS is in charge of the National Repository of Criminal Records in the country.
 It houses the database of every conviction in Canada.

 The processing time for a police certificate in Canada will be less than three business days if the applicant has no criminal records.
 But evidence of a prior conviction could make the processing time much longer, with 120 business days as the minimum time.

 The police clearance certificate is usually physically mailed to the applicant after processing.
 Canadian applicants outside of Canada will receive their documents through the Canadian consular services near their locations.

-One accredited company that can help you with a the criminal record check is Instant Record Check.
-You can apply for your police clearance certificate through our website, and we’ll get it done for you within a short time.
+One accredited company that can help you with a criminal record check is Instant Record Check.
+You can apply for your police clearance certificate through our website, and we’ll get it done for you in less than 24 hours!

 Photo by Nigel Nyumbu